mapbox/mapbox-directions-swift/README.md

 // Use the older v4 endpoint for now, while v5 is in development. request.version = .Four

-let directions = MBDirections(request: request, accessToken: MapboxAccessToken) directions.calculateDirectionsWithCompletionHandler { (response, error) in
+// The surrounding class should hold a strong reference to this MBDirections object. directions = MBDirections(request: request, accessToken: MapboxAccessToken) directions.calculateDirectionsWithCompletionHandler { (response, error) in
     if let route = response?.routes.first {
         print("Enjoy a trip down \(route.legs.first!.name)!")